 Stir and taste, add salt.
 Cook for 5 minutes and add shredded uziza leaf.

-If the soup has thickened enough and there is still undissolved cocoyam, scoop it out.
+If the soup has thickened enough and has a uniform orange colour but there is still undissolved cocoyam, scoop it out.

-Wash and cut ora leaves with a knife or break into pieces with your hand, it doesn’t matter, but cut into large pieces.
+Wash and cut ora leaves with a knife or break into pieces with your hand, it doesn’t matter just cut into large pieces.
 Add to the soup.

 Take off the heat.